eguseletova/otree_games/README.md

 A collection of theoretical or under-explored games.

-Full code will be available by the end of this week.
+Currently includes the E-Mail Game from C. Camerer's "Behavioral Game Theory" (2003).